Skip to main content

 Things to do in Arta

 Artà is just a nice village to wander around, with a mix of tree-lined avenues and small winding alleys.
-The best day to visit is on Tuesdays when the town comes to life with its local market.
+If you're not staying here, the best day to visit is on Tuesdays when the town comes to life with its local market.

-Active types should head to Llevant Natural Park and its 1671 hectares of protected parkland.
-It’s also Mallorca’s second largest mountain range, dropping off into the sea.
-It has all the ingredients for a great day out exploring the great outdoors whilst soaking up some spectacular scenery.
-There are plenty of trails for hikers, mountain bikers and cyclists to explore, and is a popular destination for bird watching.
+When we think of things to do we think of activities outside, and if we think alike then we recommend you head to Llevant Natural Park and its 1671 hectares of protected parkland.
+Mallorca’s second largest mountain range, it drops off into the sea and has all the ingredients for a day out exploring the great outdoors whilst soaking up some spectacular scenery.
+There are plenty of trails for hikers, mountain bikers and cyclists to explore, and it's a popular destination for bird watching.

 Hotels in Arta